bitextor/bitextor/docs/README.md

 After extracting heritrix, [configure](https://github.com/internetarchive/heritrix3/wiki/Heritrix%20Configuration) it and [run](https://github.com/internetarchive/heritrix3/wiki/Running%20Heritrix%203.0%20and%203.1) the web interface.
 This dependency is also not mandatory (in Docker it is located at `/opt/heritrix-3.4.0-SNAPSHOT`).

-* **linguacrawl:** top-level domain (TLD) crawler which can be installed following the instructions of its [repository](https://github.com/transducens/linguacrawl/).
-If you decide to use it, be aware that CLD3 is needed first in order to install linguacrawl.
-Once installed, this crawler can be used indepently of bitextor running `linguacrawl config-file.yaml`.

 #### Language detector

 In both WARC HTML processors we support cld2 language detector by default, but also cld3, although it needs a previous installation: